CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Results

 \subsection{Impact of Assembly on Galaxy Masses}

-Figure~\ref{fig:gfe} shows the evolution of the stellar-to-halo mass ratio over time for dwarf galaxies in our simulations (left panel) and the relation between the halo concentration in the dark-matter-only re-simulations and the stellar-to-halo mass ratio at $z=0$ (right panel).
-Lines on the left and symbols on the right are color-coded by the gas fraction of galaxies, defined as $f_\mathrm{gas}=M_\mathrm{gas}/(M_\mathrm{gas}+M_\star)$, at $z=0$.
-We derive the halo concentration $c_{200,\mathrm{DMO}}$ in the dark matter-only re-simulations using the method from \citet{Klypin2011} and \citet{Prada2012}.
+Figure~\ref{fig:assembly-mass} shows the evolution of the stellar-to-halo mass ratio over time for dwarf galaxies in our simulations (left panel) and the relation between the halo concentration in the dark-matter-only resimulations and the stellar-to-halo mass ratio at $z=0$ (right panel).
+The lines in the left panel and the symbols in the right panel are color-coded by the gas fraction of galaxies, defined as $f_\mathrm{gas}=M_\mathrm{gas}/(M_\mathrm{gas}+M_\star)$, at $z=0$.
+We derive the halo concentration $c_{200,\mathrm{DMO}}$ in the dark matter-only resimulations using the method from \citet{Klypin2011} and \citet{Prada2012}.
 We specifically solve

 where $V_\mathrm{max}$ is the maximum circular velocity of the halo, $V_{200}=(GM_{200}/R_{200})^{1/2}$, and $f(c)=\ln{(1+c)}-c/(1+c)$.